CloudNationHQ/terraform-azure-psql/examples/default/README.md

 }
 ```

-The module uses a local to iterate, generating a postgresql flexible server for each key.
+Below a local is used to iterate, generating a postgresql flexible server for each key.

 ```hcl
 locals {